top of page

 Within the site you will find the record of the travels of the Bürger/Berger family.
 Our journey starts in Bobenthal, Südwest Pfalz and then in 1736 to Goersdorf in Alsace Lorraine.
 During the French Revolutionary Wars and the Napoleanic Wars, the family were forced off their land and had to leave the vineyards and their home in France in 1780 and escape to Minfeld and Freckenfeld in the German Rhinepfalz region where they lived for nine years before moving on to Jockgrim in 1789.

-Following a lot of unrest in the region due to frequent attacks by the French troops and Mathias Bürger being made a Military Fugitive by the advancing French Army, the family decided in 1809 to take up an offer from Catherine the Great of Russia and make the long migration to the Beresan Valley north of Odessa on the Russian Steppes.
+Following a lot of unrest in the region due to frequent attacks by the French troops and Mathias Bürger being made a Military Fugitive by the advancing French Army, the family decided in 1809 to take up an offer from Catherine the Great of Russia and make the long migration to the Beresan Valley north east of Odessa on the Russian Steppes.
 Here they were offered freedom of Religion, exemption from military service, interest free loans and freedom from land taxes.
+Mathias and his wife Maria Catharina with their family were founder members of the village of Speier.

-A century later, following a lot of bad crop years and unrest in the towns and villages of the colonists, many sought a new life in America.
-In 1903 my great grandparents, George and Elizabeth Berger and their family all emigrated from the port of Hamburg and arrived in America through the ports of Halifax in Nova Scotia and through Ellis Island.
+In 1903 my great grandparents, George and Elizabeth Berger and their family, travelled by train back to Germany and they all emigrated from the port of Hamburg and arrived in Canada through the port of Halifax in Nova Scotia and also through Ellis Island in America.
 Here they caught a train to Richardton, North Dakota.
-They then made their various homestead claims where they farmed and raised cattle on the open prairies.
+They then made their various homestead claims where they farmed and raised cattle in the villages of Taylor and Manning in North Dakota.

 My Grandfather Kasimir, sold his homestead by auction in 1912 in Manning, North Dakota and emigrated to Saskatchewan in Canada.
 The rest of the family stayed in America.
 My father was born in Forget, Saskatchewan and came to England during WWII with the South Saskatchewan Regiment and never returned.